EqualStreetNames/equalstreetnames/docs/replicate.md

-# Replicate the EqualStreetNames project for your city
+# How to Replicate the EqualStreetNames Project for Your City

 The EqualStreetNames project is built so it's (relatively) easy to replicate in any city in the World !
-The data and file specific to a city are hosted in a separated repository.
+The data and files specific to a city are hosted in separate repositories.

 ## Process

-The easiest way is to fork/duplicate and existing repository, choose one of the data repository listed above.
+The easiest way is to fork/duplicate an existing city repository, choose one listed in [cities](../cities).

 Each city repository is a [sub-module](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of the [main repository](https://github.com/openknowledgebe/equalstreetnames).
 A sub-module is working as a sub-folder in the `cities` folder of the main repository.